Hagia Sophia entrance fee & hours (2024) – all you should know

 To complete your tour of Istanbul’s historic squares, head underground to the mysterious Basilica Cistern, located just a few steps away from the Hagia Sophia.

 This ancient subterranean water storage facility, built by the Romans in the 6th century, is supported by 336 marble columns that create an otherworldly atmosphere.
-It basically looks like this is where Daenarys would keep her dragons.
+It basically looks like this is where Daenerys would keep her dragons.

-You can join this highly rated tour (⭐ 4.5) where you’ll experience the Hagia Sophia, Blue Mosque, Topkapi Palace and the Basilica Cistern with your guide.
-It’s a great way to discover the highlights of the popular Sultanahmet square!
+You can join this highly-rated tour (⭐ 4.5) where you’ll experience the Hagia Sophia, Blue Mosque, Topkapi Palace, and the Basilica Cistern with your guide.
+It’s a great way to discover the highlights of the popular Sultanahmet Square!

 Hagia Sophia FAQ